xuru/pyvisdk/sources/do/cluster_compute_resource_summary.txt

     .. py:attribute:: currentEVCModeKey

-        The Enhanced VMotion Compatibility mode that is currently in effect for all hosts in this cluster; unset if no EVC mode is active.
+        The Enhanced VMotion Compatibility mode that is currently in effect for all hosts in this cluster; unset if no EVC mode is active.See supportedEVCMode

     .. py:attribute:: currentFailoverLevel